pnuu/halostack/doc/source/usage.rst

 ++++++++++

-To augment the Luminance subtraction, it is also possible to directly mix the luminance subtracted image with the original image.
+To augment the Luminance subtraction, it is also possible to directly mix the luminance subtracted image with the original image to generate more "eye friendly" and natural looking images that show colorful halos better.
 The mixing ratio can be given, and if omitted, value of ``f = 0.7`` is used.

 ``image = (1-f) * original + f * rgb_sub``